minhhoangbui/minhhoangbui.github.io/_posts/2018-1-12-convnet-architecture.md

 ## General Design Principles

 - **Avoid representational bottlenecks**: We shouldn't reduce the size as well as the dimension of the input too abruptly, especially in the first layers.
-The representation size ought to be shrinked mildly throughout the network in order to avoid the loss of information.
+The representation size ought to be shrank mildly throughout the network in order to avoid the loss of information.

 - **Higher dimensional representations are easier to process**: Adding more filters per tile is encouraged for the purpose of faster training.